rosberry/auth/README.md

 # Auth

-Authorization through social networks, information about the user
+Authentication with social networks, information about the user

 ## Supported:
 - Apple